kmcooper/il_readability_existing_measures/README.md

 Running this script will take some time and will generate a file that is approximately **X** in size.

 ## Validation
-If you are using an updated version of the Branded Foods database or the readability library, here's a simple and quick check you can use to ensure the measures have not changed significantly:
+If you are using an updated version of the Branded Foods database or the readability library, here's a simple and quick check you can use to ensure the measures have not changed significantly using the GitHub Terms of Serive Summary, below:
+"*Thank you for using GitHub!
+We're happy you're here.
+Please read this Terms of Service agreement carefully before accessing or using GitHub.
+Because it is such an important contract between us and our users, we have tried to make it as clear as possible.
+For your convenience, we have presented these terms in a short non-binding summary followed by the full legal terms.*"

+#### Readability Metrics Using PyPI Readability Index:

+#### Readability Metrics Using Online Tool:

 ### Further Reading/Future Work
 Some interesting literature that might spark ideas on how one might expand this work are listed below: